sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### Domain Types

 There are several domain types, specific to the Bitcoin context, used to further improve type safety.
+They are all subtypes of `ByteString`.
+That is, they can be used where a `ByteString` is expected, but not vice versa.

 * `PubKey` - a public key

-* `PrivKey` - a private key

 * `Sig` - a signature type in DER format, including signature hash